-The master’s degree requires 10 courses in mathematics at the 4000-level or higher.
-At least seven of the courses must be at the 5000-level or higher.
+The master’s degree requires 10 courses in mathematics and statistics at the 4000-level or higher.
+At least eight of the courses must be at the 5000-level or higher.
 All master’s students must complete at least two 5000-level sequences chosen from algebra, analysis and topology.
 The department typically offers yearlong sequences in algebra, analysis, complex variables and probability and statistics at the 4000-level; algebra, analysis, and topology at the 5000-level; and differential geometry at the 6000-level.
 The department also routinely offers elective courses determined by student and faculty interest.
 Full-time students typically take three courses a semester and complete the degree in two years.

 The first-year master’s student usually takes two or three year-long sequences.
 If a student has not had courses in algebra or analysis at the undergraduate level, then the student usually takes the 4000-level algebra and analysis sequences.
 This prepares the master’s students to take the 5000-level sequences in algebra, analysis and topology their second year.
 For students who have had substantial coursework in algebra or analysis at the undergraduate level, some of the 5000-level sequences could be completed in the first year.

 Additional Requirements of a Master’s Student

 In addition to the 10 courses in mathematics and statistics, master’s students must take a comprehensive oral exam in the final semester of their program.
 This exam is administered by three faculty members.
 The exam consists of three parts, one for each of three assessment areas.
 Assessment areas are chosen by the Graduate Program Coordinator in consultation with the student.